stellar/system-test/README.md

 Optional settings:

 To compile soroban tools components from local source on host machine instead of package versions.
-Usage of either of these two requires adding a docker volume mount to your local cloned copy of soroban-tools git repo `-v /full/path/to/soroban-tools:/soroban-tools`
+Usage of either of these two requires adding a docker volume mount to your local cloned copy of soroban-tools git repo
+`-v /full/path/to/soroban-tools:/soroban-tools`

-to compile local copy of cli source code, include this parameter, if empty it uses `--SorobanCLICrateVersion` instead.
+* to compile local copy of cli source code, include this parameter, if empty it uses `--SorobanCLICrateVersion` instead:
-`--SorobanCLISourceVolume=/soroban-tools`
+`--SorobanCLISourceVolume /soroban-tools`

-to compile local copy of rpc source code, set this paramter, if empty it uses `--SorobanRPCDebianVersion` instead.
+* to compile local copy of rpc source code, set this paramter, if empty it uses `--SorobanRPCDebianVersion` instead:
-`--SorobanRPCSourceVolume=/soroban-tools`
+`--SorobanRPCSourceVolume /soroban-tools`

 To specify git version of the smart contract source code used as test fixtures.
-`--SorobanExamplesGitHash {branch, tag, git commit hash}` `--SorobanExamplesRepoURL "https://github.com/stellar/soroban-examples.git"`
+`--SorobanExamplesGitHash {branch, tag, git commit hash}`
+`--SorobanExamplesRepoURL "https://github.com/stellar/soroban-examples.git"`

 Default rust toolchain version in system test image was 1.65.0, to override and install different:
 `--RustToolchainVersion {version}`

 To specify which system test feature/scenarios to run, it is a regex of the feature test name and a scenario defined within, each row in example data for a scenario outline is postfixed with '#01', '#02', examples:
-`--TestFilter "^TestDappDevelop$/^DApp developer compiles, deploys and invokes a contract.*$"` or
+`--TestFilter "^TestDappDevelop$/^DApp developer compiles, deploys and invokes a contract.*$"`
+or
 `--TestFilter "^TestDappDevelop$/^DApp developer compiles, deploys and invokes a contract#01$"`

 The ending wildcard allows for all combinations of example data for a scenario outline, without that it would just run the first example data set in a scenario outline.

-Default target network for system tests is new/empty instance of standalone network, and tests will use the default root account already seeded into standalone network, can override here.
+The default target network for system tests is a new/empty instance of standalone network hosted inside the docker container, tests will use the default root account already seeded into standalone network.
+Alternatively, can override the network settings here:
-`--TargetNetwork {standalone|futurenet}`
+`--TargetNetwork {standalone|futurenet}` \\ sets the internally hosted network to either standalone or futurenet
+`--TargetNetworkRPCURL {http://<rpc_host:rpc_port>/soroban/rpc}` \\ tests use this rpc instance and the container will not run a network internally, therefore ignores  `CoreDebianVersion`, `HorizonDebianVersion`,`SorobanRPCDebianVersion`, `TargetNetwork`
 `--TargetNetworkPassphrase "{passphrase}"`
-`--TargetNetworkTestAccountSecret "{your test account key pair info}"` `--TargetNetworkTestAccountPublic "{your test account key pair info}"`
+`--TargetNetworkTestAccountSecret "{your test account key pair info}"`
+`--TargetNetworkTestAccountPublic "{your test account key pair info}"`

 Debug mode, the docker container will exit with error code when any pre-setup or test fails to pass, you can enable DEBUG_MODE flag, and the container will stay running, prompting you for enter key before shutting down, make sure you invoke docker with `-it` so the prompt will reach your command line.
 While container is kept running, you can shell into it via `docker exec -it <container id or name>` and view log files of core, rpc, horizon all of which are located in container at `/var/log/supervisor`.
 `--DebugMode=true`